elisoncrum/piipan/docs/securing-internal-apis.md

 Once an API server is deployed in the form of an Azure Function, the following steps are taken to create and configure the necessary Azure AD resources to perform authentication and authorization:

 1. An [application object](#application-object) is created to function as the server's representative in Azure AD.
 By convention, the application object shares the same name as the server's Azure Function.
 The application object defines certain properties of the server for the purposes of authentication:
     - *[Application ID URI](#application-id-uri)*: used by clients to request access tokens.
-By convention, the URI value is set to the base URL of the server's Azure Function *without a trailing slash*.
-E.g., `https://<azure-function-name>.azurewebsites.net`.
+The URI value is set to the [Azure AD default schema](https://docs.microsoft.com/en-us/azure/active-directory/develop/security-best-practices-for-app-registration#appid-uri-configuration) of `api://<app-id>`.
     - *[Application role](#application-roles)*: an application-specific role (e.g., `StateApi.Query` or `OrchestratorApi.Query`) that is assigned to authorized clients.
     - *Supported account types*: a setting which determines whether or not the server will accept clients originating from Azure AD tenants external to Piipan's.
 This setting is set to only allow clients originating within Piipan's tenant.
 1. A [service principal](#service-principal--in-the-context-of-an-application-object) is created to serve as the *local instance* of the application object in Piipan's Azure AD tenant (see the [application object definition](#application-object) for more detail on the distinction between global and local).
 The service principal inherits the application object's configuration/definitions (including name), and is configured with one additional detail: